Happy Tuesday, guys!

 Monday through Friday I cook plant based meals at home.
 This is easy for me because I am good at making food taste good without the addition of meat and cheese.

-If I go out to dinner with girlfriends every so often on a Wednesday–I’ll have a slice of pizza.
+If I go out to dinner with girlfriends–I’ll have a slice of pizza.
 Or if it sounds good to me at the time and I don’t feel like I’m depriving myself, I’ll get a salad minus the meat and cheese.

 When we go out for date night, I’ll order the steak if I want it.
-If I go over to someone’s house, I’m not going to not eat what they serve me.
-I’m simply just trying to eat plant-based when I can, and allow myself room to indulge every once in awhile.
+If I go over to someone’s house, I’m not going to not eat what they serve me, and enjoy it.
+I’m simply just trying to eat plant-based when I can, and allow myself room to indulge when that’s really not an option.

 Will that change in the future?
 Who knows!
 But right now, adopting more of an 80/20 approach feels like the right balance for me at the moment–that is, 80% of the time, I eat plant based, 20% of the time, I don’t.
 It’s something that makes me feel great, and really feels sustainable for the long haul.